floXcoder/InRailsWeBlog/README.md

 * Trello: for the view with all notes in the current topic
 * Evernote: tags and notes but too closed
-* Stack overflow: tags system but too many information and complicated
+* Stack overflow: tags system but too much information and complicated
 * Medium: nice UX and SEO but too commercial

 ## Requirements

-* Ruby 3.2
+* Ruby 3.3
-* Rails 7.0
+* Rails 8.0
 * SQL Database (configured with PostgreSQL)
 * A CSS3 / HTML5 compatible Browser (Firefox, Chrome, …)